-Most medical treatments are designed for the "average patient " as "one-size-fits-all-approach," that is successful for some patients but not for others.
-Precision medicine, sometimes known as "personalized medicine" is an innovative approach to disease prevention and treatment that takes into account differences in people’s genes, environments and lifestyles.
+Most medical treatments are designed for the "average patient" as a one-size-fits-all-approach, which may be successful for some patients but not for others.
+Precision medicine, sometimes known as "personalized medicine" is an innovative approach to tailoring disease prevention and treatment that takes into account differences in people's genes, environments, and lifestyles.
+The goal of precision medicine is to target the right treatments to the right patients at the right time.

-Please contact us with any questions about FDA’s role in the Precision Medicine Initiative at PMI@fda.hhs.gov.
+Please contact us with any questions about the FDA's precision medicine efforts at OIRPMgroup@fda.hhs.gov.

 What FDA Officials Are Saying